-As one of the most connected countries in the European Union, dozens of companies provide Internet access in the Netherlands in various forms, including DSL, cable and fibre.
+As one of the most connected countries in the European Union, dozens of companies provide internet access in the Netherlands in various forms, including DSL, cable and fibre.

 Expats intending to opt for DSL may need to have a phone line installed in their home.
 A cable network, on the other hand, doesn't require a separate phone line and can be a bit cheaper.
 Cable service is often available in packages with cable television services.
 Unfortunately, cable internet is dependent on location, so customers can't always choose their cable provider.

 Mobile phones in the Netherlands

-Phone services from other countries can also be used in the Netherlands, provided the network operator allows international roaming.
+Phone services from other countries can be used in the Netherlands, provided the network operator allows international roaming.
 Expats can also buy a Dutch SIM card as long as their phone isn’t locked by their service provider.

 The two major calling plans available in the Netherlands are prepaid and contract.
-Costs depend on the average number of calls made, the time of day the calls are made, whether the phone is used overseas, and whether calls are made to mobile phones or fixed phone lines.
+Costs depend on the average number of calls made, the time of day the calls are made, whether the phone is used overseas and whether calls are made to mobile phones or fixed phone lines.
 Contract plans typically have cheaper calling rates and include a pre-determined number of free calls over a certain period of time.
 While contract plans require a subscription fee, prepaid plans do not.

 Postal services in the Netherlands

-Stamps can be found at tourist kiosks and supermarkets in addition to the post office.
+Postal services are generally reliable.
 Mailing within Europe usually takes two to five days, while postage times outside of Europe vary, depending on destination.